Phil Dumontet: Whole Sol

 Whole Sol was founded in 2018 by husband and wife Duo Phil Dumontet and Alexa Squillaro.
 Whole Sol is a fast-casual, Denver-based restaurant group that serves organic, dairy-free, and gluten-free cuisine.
 In 2023, Whole Sol Blend Bar was named the #48th fastest-growing company in the U.S. by Financial Times.

+In 2018, Dumontet co-founded Whole Sol Blend Bar, a Denver-based chain of smoothie-bowl restaurants, with his wife Alexa Squillaro.
+Whole Sol Blend Bar was named to the Inc. 5000 list in 2022.

 Boulderthon

 Dumontet is a New York Road Runners marathon runner, finishing in the top 20 for his age group in New York City in 2015, and creator of Boulderthon.
 Nearly 3,000 runners registered to run the first Boulderthon, the signature Boulder Marathon, from 48 states and 4 countries.

 In its second year, Boulderthon drew runners from all 50 states and 15 countries, and nearly tripled in size.

+The race moved its start and finish to Boulder's Pearl Street Mall beginning in 2023, and that same year Boulderthon spearheaded the nomination that led to the Road Runners Club of America designating Boulder as a Runner Friendly Community.
+The event drew over 15,000 runners from all 50 states and 18 countries by 2024.

+Boulderthon's 5K has been named to USA Today's 10Best Readers' Choice list of best 5K races in the United States in three consecutive years (2024–2026).